Sales is a highly competitive domain.

 - How much of the target was met, overachieved, or not met?

-- How did the previous compensation plan affect team productivity?
+- How did the previous compensation structure affect team productivity?

-- Sales team’s feedback on the current compensation plan, including commissions and incentives.
+- Sales team’s feedback on the current compensation structure, including commissions and incentives.

 “Innovative commission structures are more likely to increase your team’s enthusiasm towards closing deals.”Samay Rashmin Mehta, Senior Executive- Presales, LeadSquared

 Introducing new commission plans every quarter can be exciting and confusing for your teams.
 Here’s when you club them up with incentives.
-Identify the period where the commission model isn’t enough to keep your team going and add new incentives to the mix.
+Identify the period where the sales commission structure isn’t enough to keep your team going and add new incentives to the mix.

 To sum it up

-Commissions are purely dynamic.
-The model and rate you choose deliver results only in a specific time frame.
-As your business, product, and teams evolve, the compensation plans should also advance.
+Sales commissions are purely dynamic.
+The structure and rate you choose deliver results only in a specific time frame.
+As your business, product, and teams evolve, the compensation structures should also advance.

-Landing on the right commission plan involves a lot of experimentation.
+Landing on the right sales commission plan involves a lot of experimentation.
 So, go ahead and find what works for your teams.
-In our experience, compensation plans with various components of incentives and commissions—quarterly, ad Hoc target-based, and overachievement incentives—helps keep the team motivated.
-As long as the compensation plan is easy to understand and the targets are being tracked well, your team productivity will shoot up.
+In our experience, compensation structures with various components of incentives and commissions—quarterly, ad Hoc target-based, and overachievement incentives—helps keep the team motivated.
+As long as the compensation structure is easy to understand and the targets are being tracked well, your team productivity will shoot up.

 If you’re looking for a tool to manage all the sales activities and track target vs. achievement per individual and team, check out LeadSquared.